caribbeanwebdev/real-estate-app/README.md

 > This application runs on a docker compose with his own mongodb database

+Just make sure docker is running(if you don't have it installed, take a look on the official documentation https://docs.docker.com/get-docker/).<br/>
-Just make sure docker is running and run this command at the root of the project:
+Run this command at the root of the project:

 ```shell
 docker-compose up -d